-- (1) (1 point) Intuitively explain why investment decreases and the supply of loanable funds increases as the interest rate increases?
-As the interest rate increases, there is greater incentive to lend money as the opportunity cost of holding money increases.
-The required return for investments to be profitable also increases and fewer investment opportunities are utilized.
-1 point for similar explanation for both supply and demand (investment) for loanable funds - (2) (1 point) Which component of consumption depends on disposable income and which does not?
-What could be some expenditures that do not depend on disposable income?
-Autonomous consumption does not depend on income, 0.6(Y-T) does.
-Rent or toothpaste could be an examples of consumption not dependent on income.
-0.5 points for explanation, 0.5 points for example - (3) (1 point) What should the value of taxes be if the budget is balanced?
-1 point for 20, no points for equal to G as this is stated in the question text - (4) (2 points) What does the coefficient of disposable income (0.6) represent in this case?
+- (1) (1 point) Intuitively explain why investment decreases and the supply of loanable funds increases as the interest rate increases? - (2) (1 point) Which component of consumption depends on disposable income and which does not?
+What could be some expenditures that do not depend on disposable income? - (3) (1 point) What should the value of taxes be if the budget is balanced? - (4) (2 points) What does the coefficient of disposable income (0.6) represent in this case?
 Tip: Think about how consumption changes when disposable income increases by 1.
 What choices do consumers have when they receive an additional dollar of disposable income?
-2 points for Marginal Propensity to Consume or other explanation that correctly identifies that consumers spend 0.6 dollars for every additional dollar of disposable income